sargraph/sargraph.github.io/README.md

 ## SAR (System Activity Report) Graph
 An Online/Offline Tool to view the SAR output in graphical charts.

 SAR Graph is an online tool to view the performance of a Linux server using the SAR (System Activity Report) output in an impressive graphical chart layout.
-The tool helps you view the output of CPU, Memory, Load, Run Queue, Swap usage etc. of a server in graphical layout.
+The tool helps you view the output of CPU, Memory, Load, Run Queue, Swap usage, Processes, Contexts, Interrupts, Paging, NFS, Sockets etc. of a server in graphical layout.

 ## How to Use
-The steps involved in generating the SARchart are as follows:
+The steps involved in generating the SAR Graph are as follows:

 1. Create a SAR output as a text file from the Unix server.
   + Login as root or with sudo access run the following commands to fetch the sar output for a specific date.
 Example: